Belal-C101/Data-Analysis/Suppliers Quality/Readme.md

 🔍 Suppliers Quality Dashboard: Storytelling with Data to Drive Supplier Performance 📊

-I'm excited to share the final project of my internship at DEPI — the "Suppliers Quality Dashboard", which I worked on with Belal Hegab.
+I'm excited to share the final project of my internship at DEPI — the "Suppliers Quality Dashboard", which I worked on with Mohamed Hegab.
 This dashboard not only visualizes vendor performance but also tells a compelling story about how we can improve supplier relationships and reduce defects.

 📈 Key Features: